knaw-huc/textrepo/docs/usage.rst

 Run locally
 -----------

-|tr| can be started using `docker-compose up --build`.
+|tr| can be started using `docker-compose up`.
 However, in order to prevent any unexpected behaviour due to
 misconfigured ports, volumes, etc, the `./scripts` directory also contains some example scripts.

 To start and stop the |tr|: ::